thetylerreiff/DBViewer/README.md

 # Dashboard Viewer

-Dashboard Viewer 1.2.2
+Dashboard Viewer 2.0.2

 (c) Tyler Reiff, 2016

-Dashboard Viewer is a Java build application used to view the data for JCI controllers.
+Dashboard Viewer is a Java build application used to view an static webpage after no interaction after 30 seconds.

 ###How to use